NastiaFasova/Internet-Shop/README.md

 In addition, DAO, Service layers, Servlets and JSP pages are absent.

-DAO layer has two implementations which gives you a possibility to test it both on inner storage and on storage based on MySQL DataDase.
+DAO layer has two implementations which gives you a possibility to test it both on inner storage and on storage based on MySQL DataBase.
-Hashing and salting of user's password are emplemented, so nobody has access to your secret data.
+Hashing and salting of user's password are implemented, so nobody has access to your secret data.

 # <a name="structure"></a>Project structure
-* Java 11
+* Java 13
 * Maven 4.0.0
 * javax.servlet 3.1.0
 * jstl 1.2